a healthy world

 About Dr. Leslie Phillips

 Dr. Leslie Phillips is a doctoral-level epidemiologist who brings deep experience

 Dr. Phillips and Data-Driven LLC find the simplest solutions to even the most complex problems.
 Sometimes the outcome is as simple as a professional, unbiased referral to services and technology that meet your needs.

 Data-Driven focuses on synthesizing and communicating data related to health or other outcomes where pattern detection, quantification, and communication are focal part to a successful strategy.
-Specific to the SARS-CoV-2 virus, Dr. Phillips stays abreast of the current science of transmission and risk mitigation and is adept at communicating these findings to workers and clients.
+Specific to the SARS-CoV-2 virus, Dr. Phillips stays abreast of the current transmission and risk mitigation science and is adept at communicating these findings to workers and clients.

 While a native Texan, Dr. Phillips has lived in Seattle for 20 years, during which time she has come to the data-driven conclusion that nylon is NO match for Gore-Tex.